 Please note that you do not need to specify the ‘Service Principle Name (SPN)’ when creating the gMSA.
 VMM service sets the appropriate SPN on the gMSA.

 During the VMM installation setup, on the Configure service account and distributed key management page, select Group Managed Service Account as shown in the following screenshot, and then enter the gMSA account details in “Domain\gMSA account” format.

-In Windows Server 2016 Hyper-V, Microsoft introduced the concept of a shielded VM for Windows OS based virtual machines.
+In Windows Server 2016 Hyper-V, Microsoft introduced the concept of a shielded VM for Windows OS-based virtual machines.
 Shielded VMs provide protection against malicious administrator actions both when VM’s data is at rest or an untrusted software is running on Hyper-V hosts.

 Azure update Management helps you to patch and update VMs that are managed by VMM by integrating VMM with Azure Automation subscription.
-Currently the scope would be limited to all new VMs deployed using a VM Template that is mapped to Azure subscription.
+Currently, the scope would be limited to all new VMs deployed using a VM Template that is mapped to Azure subscription.
 Microsoft is also working to extend this functionality to all existing VMs as well in the next releases.
 For more information on how to patch and update on-premises VMs managed by VMM 2019, please check the following article.

-You can manage your ARM-based VMs by using Azure AD authentication or using management certificate.
+You can manage your ARM-based VMs by using Azure AD authentication or using a management certificate.
 For detailed information, check the following article here.

-Note: Make sure you assign application access role to Virtual Machine Contributor, otherwise you won’t be able to manage Azure VMs using VMM.
+Note: Make sure you assign the application access role to Virtual Machine Contributor, otherwise you won’t be able to manage Azure VMs using VMM.